Star War Episode 1: The Phantom Menace Toy Premiums 64 Million units, 28 designs Worldwide Markets.

 -Milestone Schedule: set, track and document detail plan to execute requirements (i.e. black box data recorder).

--BOM Cost Sheet: verify components and cost to prevent risk of quality fade.
+-BOM (bill of materials) Cost Sheet: verify components and cost to prevent risk of quality fade.

 -Product Specification: document manufacturing requirements and critical control points.